enterstudio/Microsoft-Lync-Connector/README.md

 #### Install Lync Plugin

-To install the plugin, copy the Telligent.Evolution.LyncIntegration.dll file to the Zimbra Social server bin folder.
+To install the plugin, copy the Telligent.Evolution.Extensions.Lync.dll file to the Zimbra Social server bin folder.

 In the control panel, navigate to the **Lync Integration** plugin and click Configure.
 Enter the required fields and save.